m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 I've sometimes heard that the D&D rules were originally written for a small-scale wargame, with minatures, one squad per player - something like *Necromuda*.
 Certainly the feel is similar, so whether the story is actually true is almost irrelevant.

 The funny thing is, I like *Necromuda*.
-(And ironically enough its biggest problem is similar: its rules are an adaptation of those for a larger-scale wargame, and don't always work for small squads).
+(And ironically its biggest problem is similar: its rules are an adaptation of those for a larger-scale wargame, and don't always work for small squads.
+I'd be interested to hear recommendations on a better game at this kind of scale).
 So I feel obliged to explain why D&D doesn't succeed on the same level.

 One side is that D&D is personal.
 In most RPGs one is encouraged to identify as one's character, to speak with the character's voice.
 In something like Necromuda I can maintain detachment - the unit is mine, but the unit transcends its individual members, so I can face a few deaths with equanimity.
 In an RPG, character death is a Big Deal, and so a high-lethality ruleset like D&D - one in which it's easy for characters to die meaninglessly, not because they sacrificed themselves for something greater but because they walked into a pack of goblins and got unlucky - is inappropriate.